How Can Supplements Help Maintain Your Health?

 If you have champions and BMX riders getting up and having iron man food for breakfast and then not supplementing on top of that, they will not be able to perform properly because iron man food contains so much sugar, it ends up spiking the blood sugar levels and you end up getting more of a lull in your energy levels instead of a boost because you’ve put too much sugar at a given time and you didn’t balance it out throughout the day.

-So therefore it becomes important to know to supplement with proteins for instance, which is a way to mediating and helping to normalize blood sugar levels.
+So therefore it becomes important to know to supplement with proteins for instance, which is a way to mediating and helping to normalise blood sugar levels.
 It doesn’t mean you can’t eat iron man food.
 It is rubbish food as far as I’m concerned and that is only my opinion but if you do eat rubbish like that, where are you going to get your nutrients from?
 So therefore supplementation is very important.

 This information is only the tip of the total information that’s available to an athlete or what I would tell them.
 I’ve been doing this for 30 years and I have learnt a lot through trial and error, studying and personal involvement.
 I’ve used a lot of these formulas and supplements and I know that they work.